rushkock/reddit/README.md

 2020-03-11 - 2020-03-20
 - priority for this week was incorporating the feedback from Gjorgji from last week's meeting, including:
   - add line chart to show the user's toxicity story as they select
+  - add hover toxicity functionality to the line chart
   - add buttons to show line/radar chart interchangeably
   - animation changes within the brewing beaker section
   - radar chart changes (LIWC data)
   - network diagram finishing touches (glow, hierarchy, colour, icons)
 - also completed data cleanup exercises (removed subreddits with no 'source-subreddit' data, re-normalize the source subreddit set